 Kaspars Tuters, MD, FRCP(C), Psychoanalyst in Private Practice.
 Assistant Professor of Psychiatry, University of Toronto; Fellow, British Psychoanalytical Society.
 Faculty TPS&I.

 Howard Book, MD, FRCP(C), Private Practice in Psychoanalytic Organizational Consulting.
 Associate Professor, Department of Psychiatry, University of Toronto; Guest Faculty, INSEAD School of Management, Fontainebleau, France & Singapore; Past Board Member, International Society for the Study of Organizations; Editorial Board, Journal of Organizational and Social Dynamics.
 Guest of the TPS.

-Barbara Williams, EdD, Director of Bureau Kensington, a psychoanalytically oriented organizational consulting practice; holds a Doctorate in Education from University of Toronto; visiting professional at Tavistock Institute, London; Member of the International Society for the Psychoanalytic Study of Organizations, and Organization for Promoting Understanding of Organizations; Guest of the TPS.
+Barbara Williams, EdD, Director of Bureau Kensington, a psychoanalytically oriented organizational consulting practice; holds a Doctorate in Education from University of Toronto; Member of the International Society for the Psychoanalytic Study of Organizations, and Organization for Promoting Understanding of Organizations; Advisory Editor for the Journal of Organizational and Social Dynamics.
+Guest of the TPS.